wp-plugins/salesforce-wordpress-to-lead/readme.txt

 `

 == Changelog ==

+= 2.6 =
+* Add filter to allow suppression of the admin screen nag about a missing organization id
+* Fix bug that was adding a colon after checkboxes and HTML field labels
+* Fix checkbox label alignment on top-aligned forms
+* Fix Top Aligned label radio option not being checked when selected (admin)
+* Add label layout option for sidebar forms
+* CSS tweaks to improve field spacing and improve default sidebar layouts
+* Restrain overly wide select fields in sidebar forms
+* Beautify CSS formatting consistent

+= 2.5.6 =
+* Further improve auto detection of new options format

 = 2.5.5 =
 * Fix bug in auto detect of new options format that could break fields with newlines and pipes mixed together